 We know from talking with ALICE that they don’t want charity, only a hand up.
 Many struggle silently not wanting to take help because there might be someone who needs it more.
 So we are striving to find ways to help give that hand up in some key areas.
 To help ALICE in our region, we are:

-- Piloting the Healthy Savings program so ALICE can spend less money on nutritious foods at the grocery store and redirect funds to other basic needs.
+- Expanding the Healthy Savings program so ALICE can spend less money on nutritious foods at the grocery store and redirect funds to other basic needs.

 - Providing childcare and after-school subsidies so ALICE families can know their children are in safe, high-quality programs while they work.
 We also have a fund that pays for out-of-school activities (sports, dance, music lessons).